Self-Dumping Hoppers: Everything You Need To Know [plus 7 ideal applications for them]

 And if you do have people stopping in to buy firewood from you, you might consider using a firewood hopper - a specialty hopper designed to put firewood on the bed of a pickup truck.

 Allowing pieces of metal trash to lay around is very dangerous.
 Metal waste is often sharp - easily deadly enough to gash a head or puncture a foot.
+You don't want that laying around your shop!

 The less scrap metal you have cluttering your space, the better.
 And if you can avoid handling the metal by hand, that’s even more preferable.